 CMS updates the payments to IPFs annually.
 The base rate is updated using an IPF-specific market basket index, which measures the price increases of goods and services IPFs buy to produce patient care.
-The Affordable Care Act (ACA) requires that the annual update to the IPF payment rates be reduced by an adjustment for productivity.
+The Affordable Care Act of 2010 (ACA) requires that the annual update to the IPF payment rates be reduced by an adjustment for productivity.
 The annual update to the base payment amount is further reduced by 2 percentage points for any IPF that fails to submit required quality data.

 - Beneficiaries are also treated for psychiatric or alcohol- and drug-related conditions in regular beds in acute care hospitals.
-When this happens, the acute care hospital is paid under the acute care inpatient prospective payment system. - 2 The number of inpatient benefit days in the first benefit period is reduced for individuals who are in a Medicare participating IPF on their first day of entitlement to Medicare Part A. Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$800 per day in 2023. - This restriction, which was intended to limit the federal government's role in paying for long-term custodial care of beneficiaries with mental illnesses, applies only to services furnished in freestanding IPFs.
-The limitation does not apply to inpatient psychiatric services furnished in a specialized psychiatric unit of an acute care hospital, nor does it apply to psychiatric stays paid for under the acute care hospital prospective payment system.
+When this happens, the acute care hospital is paid under the acute care inpatient prospective payment system. - 2 The number of inpatient benefit days in the first benefit period is reduced for individuals who are in a Medicare participating IPF on their first day of entitlement to Medicare Part A. Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$816 per day in 2024. - This restriction applies only to services furnished in freestanding IPFs.
+The limitation does not apply to inpatient psychiatric services furnished in a specialized psychiatric unit of an acute care hospital, nor does it apply to psychiatric stays paid for under the acute care hospital prospective payment system. - 4 In the FY 2025 final rule, CMS updated payment adjustments using more recent data.
+The prior payment adjustments had been calculated using data from the the inception of the IPF PPS.